quesby/quesby-boilerplate/src/content/documentation/themes.md

 **Problem**: SCSS compilation fails
 **Solutions**:
 - Check SCSS syntax in theme files
-- Verify all imports exist and are correct
+- Verify all `@use` statements reference existing files
-- Ensure proper use of SCSS functions and mixins
+- Ensure `_forward.scss` file exists and forwards required modules
-- Check for circular imports
+- Check for circular dependencies in `@use` statements
+- Verify proper namespace usage when accessing variables/mixins
+- Ensure all required modules are properly forwarded in `_forward.scss`

 ### Responsive Issues